top of page

 Julie A. Reisz Haines, PhD

-Julie is originally from Pittsburgh, PA and received her PhD in Chemistry from Wake Forest University where she used NMR and MS to investigate the reactivity of nitrogen oxides with organophosphines and thiol- and heme-containing enzymes.
-Her postdoctoral work at Wake Forest School of Medicine (Section on Molecular Medicine) focused on redox modifications of protein cysteines, particularly in the peroxiredoxin family, using MS-based proteomics approaches.
-She next taught undergraduate level chemistry and managed the MS facility at Wake Forest, then joined the University of Colorado in 2015 where she utilizes high throughput metabolomics to profile metabolic responses occurring in numerous diseases and physiological perturbations.
-Her specific research interests include metabolic responses along the spectrum from hypoxia to oxidative stress and investigating RBC protein oxidation during storage.
-Outside of science, Julie enjoys hiking with her family and running half marathons.
+Julie is a native of Pittsburgh and has a B.S. in Chemistry from Allegheny College and Ph.D. in Chemistry from Wake Forest University.
+Her Ph.D. work focused on the reactivity of nitrogen oxides with synthetic organophosphines and thiol- and heme-containing enzymes.
+Her postdoctoral projects at Wake Forest School of Medicine (Section on Molecular Medicine) studied redox modifications of protein cysteines, particularly in the peroxiredoxin family, using MS-based proteomics.
+After a short stint teaching undergraduate organic chemistry, she joined the D’Alessandro lab in 2015 where she contributes to RBC metabolism projects and manages the CU SOM Metabolomics Core.
+Her specific research interests include metabolic responses along the spectrum from hypoxia to oxidative stress and in particular, RBC protein oxidation.
+Outside of science, Julie is a parent of 3 young kiddos and an avid runner.

 Travis Nemkov, PhD